Fear X

-Fear X is a 2003 psychological thriller film directed by Nicolas Winding Refn.
-The first film to be produced from one of Hubert Selby Jr.'s original screenplays, its eventual box-office failure would force Refn's film company Jang Go Star into bankruptcy.
+Fear X is a 2003 psychological thriller film directed by Nicolas Winding Refn in his English-language debut.
+The first film to be produced from one of Hubert Selby Jr.'s original screenplays, its eventual box-office failure would force Refn's production company Jang Go Star into bankruptcy.
 Refn's financial recovery was documented in the 2006 documentary Gambler.

 Plot

-Harry Caine obsessively investigates the murder of his pregnant wife, Claire, who was killed alongside a DEA agent at the mall where he works as a mall cop.
-Caine's co-workers support him but express concern when he becomes aggressive with customers.
-He is kept up at night by visions of his wife walking toward an empty house in his neighborhood.
-The police question Caine before showing him an extremely blurry photo of the man they claim is his wife's killer.
+Harry Caine, a mall cop, obsessively investigates the murder of his pregnant wife, Claire, who was killed alongside a DEA agent at his place of work.
+Although Caine's co-workers sympathize with him, they express concern when he becomes aggressive with customers.
+Caine is tormented by inexplicable visions of his wife approaching a seemingly abandoned house in his neighborhood, which causes insomnia.
+The police question Caine before showing him a blurry photo of the man they claim is his wife's killer.

-While combing through security footage given to him by a co-worker, Caine witnesses her murder and becomes convinced that the empty house contains answers.
-He sneaks in and finds only a strip of film negatives on the bedroom floor.
-Developing the photos, he is shocked to realize that they were taken in a town in Montana he visited with Claire called Morristown.
-He drives there and checks into the hotel where he and Claire stayed, then visits the locations he spotted in the photos.
+While combing through security footage given to him by a co-worker, Caine watches his wife's murder, and becomes convinced that the empty house contains answers.
+He breaks in and finds only a strip of film negatives on the bedroom floor.
+Upon developing the photos, he discovers that they were taken in Morristown, a small town in Montana that he visited with Claire years ago.
+He immediately drives there and checks into the hotel that he stayed at with Claire.
+He continues to have visions, this time of the elevator in his hotel.
+While in town, he seeks out every location shown in the photos.
 This leads him to a diner, where he asks a waitress about one of the women in the pictures, claiming that they have a mutual friend.
-He is confronted by a police officer, who takes his information and asks why he is trying to find the woman.
+He is confronted by a police officer, who intimidates him and asks why he is looking for the woman.

-The cop notifies a fellow officer named Peter of Caine's presence, and Peter rushes home to check on the safety of his child.
-Concerned by his behavior, Peter's wife – the woman from the photo – asks what is going on; he tells her that Caine is someone who was involved in an old case and asks her to visit her sister with their child.
-He then calls his superiors together and tells them that Caine is in town.
+The cop notifies a fellow officer, Peter, of Caine's presence.
+Peter rushes home to check on the safety of his child.
+Concerned by his behavior, Peter's wife – the woman from the photo – asks what is happening.
+He tells her that Caine is someone who was involved in an old case and asks her to leave town with their child.
+He then calls his superiors and tells them that Caine is in town.